How to get to Rotterdam from Kingston upon Hull

 This is compared to other travel options from Kingston upon Hull to Rotterdam:

-There are alternative travel options to Rotterdam that take longer:
+Other travel options to Rotterdam take longer:

 The average frequency per day from Kingston upon Hull to Rotterdam is:

-• 2 ferries per day.
+• Around 3 ferries per day.

-• Around 1 train per day.
+• Around 1 trains per day.

 Travelling from Kingston upon Hull to Rotterdam: related information